If anyone asked me what my favorite room in the house is, it would usually be my family room.

 Embrace your oak cabinets.

 With all of your being.

 Despite the sea of white that I saw when I walked into my kitchen for the first time, it was an amazing space.

 My mom compared it to a farmhouse kitchen because it was its own separate room unlike most kitchens today where they open up to a family room.

-Which actually was exactly what I was looking for originally but over the years, I have embraced this kitchen.
+This actually was exactly what I was looking for originally, but over the years, I have embraced this kitchen.

-So it makes sense that the first room we painted that summer we moved in was the kitchen.
+So it makes sense that the first room we painted the summer we moved in was the kitchen.

 Because if I was gonna spend a lot of time in this room, it needed to be any color other than white.

 We picked this teal color; I wish I could remember the name, but it was almost eight years ago.